 Many Excel users are accustomed to the process of transposing data.
 It happens rather frequently that after creating a complicated table, you discover that rotating it would greatly improve the analysis or graphing of the data.
 In this article, we will show you how to move data from row to column in Excel with some easy ways.

-In the following methods, you will learn to move data from row to column in Excel by using the Paste Special command, utilizing the TRANSPOSE function, using the INDIRECT and ADDRESS functions, and applying the VBA code.
+In the following methods, you will learn to move data from row to column in Excel by using the Paste Special command, utilizing the TRANSPOSE function, using the INDIRECT and ADDRESS functions, and applying a VBA code.
 Let’s suppose we have a sample data set.

 1. Using Paste Special Command to Move Data from Row to Column in Excel